O-SII Buffer

 The O-SII buffer is a macroprudential policy instrument aiming at reducing moral hazard and strengthening the resilience of systemically important credit institutions.

-In this context, moral hazard arises when a institution expects not to be let to fail given its systemic importance (“too big to fail”).
+Moral hazard arises when a institution expects not to be let to fail given its systemic importance (“too big to fail”).
 An O-SII buffer limits excessive risk-taking by a systemically important institution through higher capital requirements, thus reducing moral hazard.
 Moreover, it cushions the systemic impact of misaligned incentives by strengthening the systemically important institution’s capital buffer to absorb potential losses and thus reduces contagion risk.

 The O-SII buffer consists of Common Equity Tier 1 (CET1) capital and its rate is set by the Bank of Greece at a level up to 3% of the total risk exposure amount on a consolidated, sub-consolidated or individual basis, as applicable, and is reviewed at least once a year.
 An O-SII buffer rate higher than 3% is subject to European Commission authorisation.